 Our Pledge to Each Other

-- Our membership is our greatest asset.
+- Our personnel are our greatest asset.
 Their mental and physical health is imperative

 - Our safety is most important, our brother’s safety is next and the public’s safety puts it all in perspective